JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 ### Overview

-Task 4 focuses on deploying microservices to Kubernetes with TLS encryption for client-to-service communication.
+Task 4 focuses on deploying microservices to Kubernetes with comprehensive TLS encryption.
 The implementation includes:

 - **TLS encryption** for all client-facing services (Priority Service, Status Service)
 - **Mutual TLS (mTLS)** between Emergency Vehicle Client and Priority Service for enhanced security
 - **Kubernetes deployment** with automated certificate management using cert-manager
 - **Ingress configuration** for external access to services via HTTPS

-Service-to-service communication within the cluster uses HTTP and will be secured by Kubernetes/Service Mesh in future tasks.
+Service-to-service communication within the cluster uses HTTPS with mutual TLS (mTLS) encryption.

 ### Repository Layout